 This festival of Nowruz is being celebrated since ancient times from thousand years and is deeply rooted in the Zoroastrian tradition.
 It has also become an important cultural holiday in Iran that spanning many religious traditions.
 Exact moment of the new year is called Tahvil, the Persian New Year lasts 13 days in the country Iran, which coincides with vernal equinox, therefore there is not a fixed date in the Gregorian calendar and changes every year.
-In 2018 Norooz occurred on 21th March in Iran.
+In 2019 Norooz will fall on 21th March in Iran.

 No-Rooz is considered as the biggest celebration of the year in Iran.
 Before the festival, they start cleaning their houses and purchase new clothes.
 But the main ritual of Persian New Year is setting the "Haft Seen" with 7 items, which in ancient times correlated to one of the seven creations and seven holy immortals that were protecting them.

 All these seven items start with the letter "S" - Seeb (apple), Serke (vinager), Sabze (green grass), Senjed (a special kind of berry), Samanoo (a meal made out of wheat), Sekke (coin), and Seer (garlic).

 At times Somagh (sumak, an Iranian spice) is used instead of Serke.
 Now a days the Zoroastrians do not have the seven "S"s but instead grow seven seeds to remind themselves that this is the seventh feast of creation.
 And when the seed sprouts it symbolizes resurrection and eternal life to come.
 On this auspicious day, You can send New Year Greetings 2019 to your dear ones, Relatives and Friend.